bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-06-callbacks.md

 ## Overview

 The following table lists the app management events and corresponding endpoints to which our servers dispatch callbacks.
 Your app is only required to handle the `GET /load` endpoint, but we recommend writing handlers for all of them.
+Please see the corresponding detail sections that follow for more about the consequences of not handling optional callback endpoints.

 | Endpoint           | Required? | Event Description                                         |
 |:-------------------|:---------:|:----------------------------------------------------------|